Homer the Smithers

 "Homer the Smithers" is the seventeenth episode of the seventh season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 25, 1996.
-In the episode, Smithers takes a vacation and hires Homer to temporarily replace him as Mr. Burns' assistant.
+It originally aired on Fox in the United States on February 25, 1996.
+In the episode, Smithers takes a vacation and hires Homer to temporarily replace him as Mr. Burns' assistant, reasoning he will do such a poor job as to not risk Smithers being replaced, only for this to lead to Mr. Burns becoming so self-reliant that Smithers is fired on his return.

 The episode was written by John Swartzwelder and directed by Steven Dean Moore.
 The plot came from another writer on the show, Mike Scully.
 The episode features cultural references to The Little Rascals, a series of comedy short films from the 1930s, and the 1971 film A Clockwork Orange.

 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 8.8, and was the fifth-highest-rated show on the Fox network the week it aired.

 Plot

-As employee night at the Springfield drag races ends, Smithers fails to protect Mr. Burns from being harassed by a drunken Lenny.
+As employee night at the Springfield drag races ends, Smithers fails to protect Mr. Burns from being harassed by a drunken Lenny (although he was only thanking him).
 Smithers tries to make amends the next day but again bungles his duties.
 When he attempts to drown himself in a water cooler, Burns demands he take a vacation once a suitable replacement can be found.
 Seeking a substitute who will not outshine him, Smithers selects Homer.

 Homer is scolded for being unable to perform any of his duties to Burns' satisfaction.
 He is soon exhausted after waking up at 4:30 a.m. to prepare Burns' breakfast, assist him at the office all day, and cater to his every whim late at night in his mansion.
 After enduring Burns' constant abuse for several days, Homer loses his temper and knocks him unconscious with a punch.
 Fearing he has killed his boss, Homer flees to his house in panic.
-At Marge's urging, he returns to the plant to apologize, but a fearful Burns turns him away.
-With no one around to help him, Burns learns to do things for himself and soon becomes completely self-reliant.
-After thanking Homer for his independence, Burns fires a returning Smithers.
+At Marge's urging, he returns to the plant to apologize, but a frightened Burns turns him away.
+Stranded out of fear in his office, Burns gradually learns how to complete all of his tasks single-handedly and soon embraces his newfound self reliance.
+After thanking Homer for helping him acquire a more independent lifestyle, Burns fires a now-obsolete Smithers upon his return.

-Unable to find another job, Smithers enlists Homer's help in a scheme to get his job back: he plans to save Burns from a phone call from his abusive mother, the one task he still cannot handle alone.
+Unable to find another job, Smithers enlists Homer's help in a scheme to get his job back: he plans to save Burns from a phone call from his abusive 122-year-old mother, the one task he still cannot handle alone.
 Homer accidentally disconnects Burns' mother and tries to impersonate her voice.
 He is caught by Burns, who berates him and Smithers.
 A furious Smithers attacks Homer in Burns' office.
 During the tussle, Burns is accidentally pushed from a third-story window and seriously injured, forcing him to rely on Smithers completely again.
 In gratitude, Smithers sends Homer a fruit basket with a thank-you note.